pwrlabs/pwrlabs-docs/docs/developers/building-dapps/using-conduit-nodes.md

                             }.serialize_for_broadcast(wallet.get_nonce().await, rpc.chain_id, &wallet);
                             // Checking if the transaction was successfully serialized, then adding it to the transactions if let Ok(txn_hex) = transfer_tx.map_err(|e| e.to_string()) {
-                                let hex_string = format!("0x{}", txn_hex.iter().map(|byte| format!("{:02x}", byte)).collect::<String>());
+                                // Convert each transaction (assumed to be a Buffer or Uint8Array) to a hexadecimal string let hex_string = format!("0x{}", txn_hex.iter().map(|byte| format!("{:02x}", byte)).collect::<String>());
                                 transactions.add(json!(hex_string));
                             }